Our Privacy Principles

 Required data sharing with Hawaii Energy: Hawaii Energy is an independent organization separate from Hawaiian Electric.
 Hawaii Energy is authorized by the PUC to administer energy efficiency programs.
 These programs are designed to promote energy conservation and help customers manage their monthly electric bills.
 We are required by the PUC to share customer and electrical usage data with Hawaii Energy in support of its conservation initiatives.
 To learn more about these programs, including the Home Energy Report, please visit www.HawaiiEnergy.com.

-How do smart meters and grid modernization fit in?
+How do advanced meters and grid modernization fit in?

 Why we are updating the grid: We are modernizing the electric system by developing a robust, 21st century grid to better serve our customers.
 Some of the key benefits of this technology include more accurate electrical usage data, faster outage detection and restoration, and customer access to energy usage information.
 A modern grid also can enable the integration of more renewable energy, such as wind and solar, which will reduce Hawaii's dependence on imported oil.